CosmWasm/sylvia-book/src/basics/execute.md

 }
 ```

-This very similiar to query test.
-The difference here will be to call `execute` entry point with
+It is very similar to the `query` test.
+The difference is the call to the `execute` entry point with
 `ContractExecMsg`.
 We created another `mock_info` instead of reusing one from instantiate because in
-real life scenario `MessageInfo` is created for every message.
+a real life scenario `MessageInfo` is created for every message.

 ## Multitest

-We have `ExecMsg` created, entry points is estabilished for it and we have simple unit test checking
+We have `ExecMsg` created, the entry point is established for it and we have simple unit test
-if Ok case is working.
-Time to test it in `multitest` enviroment.
+checking if "Ok case" is working.
+Time to test it in the `multitest` enviroment.
-First we will update our proxy.
-This time we only need to add call for `add_member`.
+First, we will update our proxy.
+This time we only need to add a call to the `add_member`.

 ```rust,noplayground
 use cosmwasm_std::{Addr, StdResult};